DigitalNZ/supplejack_worker/README.md

 ## Getting Started

 We strongly recommend that you use the Rails Application Template to install the Supplejack Stack.
-See http://digitalnz.github.io/supplejack/start/install-setup.html for details.
+See [Getting Started](http://digitalnz.github.io/supplejack/start/install-setup.html) for details.

 However, if you would like to install just the worker, clone this repository and then rename `application.yml.example` to `application.yml`